dv-fenix/NeRF/README.md

     --epochs 400
 ```

-In order to run the experiment with position encodings, just add the `--use_positional_encoding` flag at the end of the script and change the expt directory accordingly.
+In order to run the experiment with learnable position encodings, just add the `--learnable_positional_encoding` flag at the end of the script and change the expt directory accordingly.

 ## Results